erikhotmail/FRED-tutorials/flu-with-behavior/README.md

-# Flu with Behavior Model
+# Flu with Behavior model

 ## Introduction

 This model builds on the Simple Flu model (see `../simpleflu`) by equipping agents with rudimentary social distancing behavior.
 In the Simple Flu model, agents with the flu continue to behave in the same way as agents without the flu, and will continue to visit all the places they usually visit including work and school.
-In the Flu with Behavior Model, agents who become infected with the flu and are symptomatic have a 50% chance of deciding to stay at home for the duration of time it takes them to recover.
+In the Flu with Behavior model, agents who become infected with the flu and are symptomatic have a 50% chance of deciding to stay at home for the duration of time it takes them to recover.

 ## Review of code implementing the model

-The code that implements the Flu with Behavior Model is contained in three `.fred` files:
+The code that implements the Flu with Behavior model is contained in three `.fred` files:

 - `main.fred`
 - `simpleflu.fred`
 - `stayhome.fred`

-Here we review the code in these files, focusing on how features of the FRED language are used to implement the Flu with Behavior Model described above.
+Here we review the code in these files, focusing on how features of the FRED language are used to implement the Flu with Behavior model described above.

 ### `main.fred`

-Like most FRED models, the entry point to the Flu with Behavior Model is a file called `main.fred`.
+Like most FRED models, the entry point to the Flu with Behavior model is a file called `main.fred`.
 This file specifies the basic simulation control parameters and coordinates how relevant sub-models are loaded.
 The `simulation` code block from `main.fred` is given below

 ```fred
 simulation {